Blood Orange Marmalade (Canning Recipe)

 Instructions

 • Prep oranges.
-Cut the top and bottom off of the blood oranges.
+Cut the top and bottom off the blood oranges.
 Remove the peels in small sections using a very sharp knife or a vegetable peeler.

 • Slice peels.
 Cut the peels into thin slices and set aside.
 You only need 2 cups of sliced peels.